I CAN BE PETTY

 No Bills over $20

 This is a rather “Tony” part of town.
 Nearly everyone probably has a $20.
+In fact, so many people paying with $20s is probably why he’s out of change.

 It’s then that I allow Mr. Charming Parking Lot Attendant and his Boss Apparent my wolf smile, as I’m thinking, “No change for our Twentie$, M’sieur?
 Hon!
 Hon!
 Hon! “